Skip to main content

 Auto Mapping

-When connecting code nodes and dataset nodes, input/output variables in the code can be automatically mapped to dataset IDs.
-(Check in the settings panel)
+When connecting a Code node and a Dataset node, the input/output variables in the code may be automatically mapped to the dataset ID.
+(Verifiable in the Inspector's Options tab)

 Node Management

-• Move: Drag nodes to change their positions.
+• Move: Drag nodes to change their position.

-• Duplicate: Select a node and choose Duplicate from the right-click menu, or use Ctrl+C, Ctrl+V.
+• Duplicate: Select a node and choose Duplicate Node from the right-click menu, or use Ctrl+D.

-• Delete: Select a node and press Delete or choose Delete from the right-click menu.
+• Delete: Select a node and press the Delete key, or choose Delete Node from the right-click menu.

-• Group Selection: Use Shift + drag to select multiple nodes at once.
+• Group Selection: Shift + drag to select multiple nodes at once.